danieleMarenco/name_affinity/README.md

 2) analysis the data with Spark and add one column for count letters in the whole word

-3) adds other column for count how many alphabet letters there are in the this word.
+3) adds other columns for count how many alphabet letters there are in the this word.

-4) adds other column for sum number delle letters da A a Z
+4) add other column for sum number delle letters da A a Z

-5) checksum to check that point 2 and 4 are the same
+5) last column for checksum to check that point 2 and 4 are the same

 6) I expose the result with "affinity.csv" only for a visual matter